ValgulNecron/kasuki/readme.md

     - [ ] Try to do the same for manga. with [https://www.mangaupdates.com/series.html?id=70263](https://www.mangaupdates.com/series.html?id=70263) (for
       this one only selected manga not all seasonal).
-      — Did some digging seem possible I will do anime-first trough?
+      — Did some digging seem possible I will do anime first trough.
     - [ ] Activity command (auto sends activity of a user to a channel).
       — Same as anime, but this one will be hard since a user can do update every second like every year.